 The first edition of this report was written by Sharon Waters, Communications and Public Affairs Officer with the Irish Refugee Council and was edited by ECRE.
 The first and second updates of this report were written by Nick Henderson, Legal Officer at the Irish Refugee Council Independent Law Centre.
 The third and fourth updates were written by Maria Hennessy, Legal Officer at the Irish Refugee Council Independent Law Centre.
 The 2017 update was written by Luke Hamilton, Legal Officer with the Irish Refugee Council Independent Law Centre.
-The 2018 update was written by Luke Hamilton, Legal Officer with the Irish Refugee Council Independent Law Centre.
-The 2019 update was written by Luke Hamilton, Legal Officer with the Irish Refugee Council.
-The 2019 update was written by Luke Hamilton, Legal Officer with the Irish Refugee Council.
-The 2019 update was written by Luke Hamilton, Legal Officer with the Irish Refugee Council.
-The 2020 update was written by Nick Henderson and Brian Collins, with the Irish Refugee Council.
+The 2018 and 2019 updates were written by Luke Hamilton, Legal Officer with the Irish Refugee Council Independent Law Centre and Rosemary Hennigan, Policy and Advocacy Officer with the Irish Refugee Council.
 The 2020 update was written by Nick Henderson and Brian Collins, with the assistance of Carmen del Prado.
-The 2021 update was written by Nick Henderson and Hayley Dowling.